jsare527/Dragon-Slayer/README.md

 The DragonSlayer program is used to maintain a comic book store Pull List.
 Customer's can be added through the customer tab, titles throught the title tab, and reports and data analytics can be viewed through the reports tab.

+# Branches

+main branch: This is the branch to hold live data and without bugs and will be the branch used for releases. dev branch: This is the branch used for development and holds the current updates to be tested by the group.
+  - Updated 9/28/2023 with the fix for inconsistent search and a testing framework for customers, titles, and orders

 # Release Notes

 **RELEASE NOTES 2.01a (TBD)**